NeoZng/AOPnP_evaluation/README.md

 To change PnP solver, go to `FeatureManager::initFramePoseByPnP()`.

 Modify the output path in `config.json`.
 The inlier number per frame, solving time of the solver, pose in euroc format will be output to the dir you assign in config.
+You should manaully remove those `.csv` file every time after you run the program.

 ## Dependency